Thomas Rienzi

-Thomas Matthew "Big Tom" Rienzi (February 5, 1919 - December 15, 2010) was a lieutenant general in the U.S. Army Signal Corps who served during World War II, the Korean War and Vietnam War.
+Thomas Matthew Rienzi (February 5, 1919 - December 15, 2010) was a lieutenant general in the U.S. Army Signal Corps who served during World War II, the Korean War and Vietnam War.
 He implemented the modernization of signal units from the usage of just wire and radio, through the growth of strategic satellite communications, to the integration of computer systems at even the tactical level.

 Early life and education

 Rienzi was born on February 5, 1919, in Philadelphia, Pennsylvania, the son of successful clothiers Luigi and Ethel Rienzi.
 Graduating from West Philadelphia Catholic High School, he accepted an appointment to the United States Military Academy at West Point, from which he graduated in 1942.
 From there, he was assigned to the Army Signal Corps.

 Career

 World War II

 After graduating from Fort Monmouth's Signal Center and School he was assigned to the China-Burma-India Campaign.
 From there he was transferred to command a company in the 96th Signal Battalion of the 96th Infantry Division.
 In 1945 he attended the Command and General Staff College, then taught at the Signal School in Fort Monmouth, New Jersey.